Should I Buy or Lease

 by Lee Howard

-IPv4 address prices are at their lowest in three years.
-At the same time, there are multiple options for leasing IPv4 addresses.
-So, organizations needing IPv4 addresses have to consider whether buying or leasing makes more sense.
+With IPv4 sales prices at their lowest in three years, and multiple options for leasing IPv4 addresses, organizations needing IPv4 addresses have to consider whether buying or leasing makes more sense.

-There are risks to lessees, as well.
-At the end of the lease, they will have to acquire replacement addresses at new market conditions, and will have to renumber, potentially impacting customers.
+There are risks at the end of the lease: the tenant will have to acquire replacement addresses at new market conditions, and will have to renumber, potentially impacting customers.
 If the term of the lease is at least a few years, the lessee may be able to reduce the impact of these concerns.

 Renumbering can be made easier with automation.
 Instead of manually configuring servers and network hardware, tools like ansible can turn a configuration repository into a database.
 Similarly, a good DDI (DHCP, DNS, IPAM) tool can use DHCP reservations and dynamic DNS to make server configurations easy.
 Firewalls and routers (and related security policy and routing policy) are typically updated twice: once to enable the new addresses, and again to remove the old addresses.
 Configuration management tools can help with these processes, too.